sebajara/covid19/README.md

 ## Interesting analysis and commentaries on Covid19
 * Genomic epidemiology of covid19 [nextstrain/ncov](https://nextstrain.org/ncov)
 * Analysis by OurWorldInData.
 Good charts and discussions. [ourworldindata/coronavirus](https://ourworldindata.org/coronavirus)
+* List of Collaborative projects on Covid19 data [Call-for-action](https://docs.google.com/document/d/1JWeD1AaIGKMPry_EN8GjIqwX4J4KLQIAqP09exZ-ENI/edit?mkt_tok=eyJpIjoiT0RRd1lqZzVaREF4WVdSbSIsInQiOiJWODlWM0k3dktTbXg0R1ZWbUxpZHlYSEdvalN4WjJcL0llZ0VoV29Veml4XC9PQldKMzN4eUVESzR0QUUzUGwydDhDaFZLKzFPRkR6ajBZNG8yVXRuN01uU0Nqemc4TVJUZERUZ1NQYkV5REs3ZjE2Zm5mZE9BTmtPWEVTd2xhM0RCIn0%3D#)
 * Collection of tableau graphics [tableau-data-resources](https://www.tableau.com/covid-19-coronavirus-data-resources)
 * Collection of different statistical analysis and visualizations on covid19 data by people interested. [covid19dashboards](https://covid19dashboards.com/)
 * Oxford is tracking goverment responses and the number of covid cases. [oxford-covid-19-government-response-tracker](https://www.bsg.ox.ac.uk/research/research-projects/oxford-covid-19-government-response-tracker)
 * The paper that changed the mind of the UK goverment on how to handle the virus.
 Historically relevant [Imperial-College-COVID19-NPI-modelling](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf)
+* Working paper on "Misinformation During a Pandemic" [bfi.uchicago.edu/Misinformation-paper](https://bfi.uchicago.edu/working-paper/2020-44/)
-* Article on what is the "good" attitude one should have when doing data science on covid19 [How_To_Be_Curious_Instead_of_Contrarian_About_Covid19](https://rexdouglass.github.io/TIGR/Douglass_2020_How_To_Be_Curious_Instead_of_Contrarian_About_Covid19.nb.html)
+* Article on what is the "good" attitude one should have when doing data science on covid19 [rexdouglass/How_To_Be_Curious_Instead_of_Contrarian_About_Covid19](https://rexdouglass.github.io/TIGR/Douglass_2020_How_To_Be_Curious_Instead_of_Contrarian_About_Covid19.nb.html)
-* Article on potential danger of making all models equally relative.
-Lessons learned from the public opinion on climate change. [all-models-are-wrong-but-some-are-completely-wrong](https://rssdss.design.blog/2020/03/31/all-models-are-wrong-but-some-are-completely-wrong/)
+* Article about how making all models relative is potentially dangerous to public opinion.
+Some are worst than others.
+Lessons learned from the discourse on climate change. [rssdss/all-models-are-wrong-but-some-are-completely-wrong](https://rssdss.design.blog/2020/03/31/all-models-are-wrong-but-some-are-completely-wrong/)
-* Article discussing some of the difficulties in modeling the infection, mostly on how data is constructed and hidden variables [why-its-so-freaking-hard-to-make-a-good-covid-19-model](https://fivethirtyeight.com/features/why-its-so-freaking-hard-to-make-a-good-covid-19-model/)
+* Article discussing some of the difficulties in modeling the infection, mostly on how data is constructed and hidden variables [fivethirtyeight/why-its-so-freaking-hard-to-make-a-good-covid-19-model](https://fivethirtyeight.com/features/why-its-so-freaking-hard-to-make-a-good-covid-19-model/)
-* Article on the meaning of positive cases, and some other ways to estimate the actual number of cases [coronavirus-case-counts-are-meaningless](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/)
+* Article on the meaning of positive cases, and some other ways to estimate the actual number of cases [fivethirtyeight/coronavirus-case-counts-are-meaningless](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/)
-* Interesting preliminary analysis from concerned citizens [the-hammer-and-the-dance](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56)
+* Medium article with an interesting preliminary analysis from concerned people [medium/tomaspueyo/the-hammer-and-the-dance](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56)

 ## More general resources on infection disease modelling
 * [Kissler2020](https://science.sciencemag.org/content/early/2020/04/14/science.abb5793)